There has yet to be a proper Fantastic Four movie that does the team justice.

-Indeed, Marvel's first family have had a tough time making the leap to live-action, starting with an infamous '90s attempt that almost never saw the light of day, while two more recent efforts have also provoked largely negative fan reactions.
+Marvel's first family have had a tough time making the leap to live-action, starting with an infamous '90s attempt that almost never saw the light of day, while two more recent efforts have also provoked largely negative reactions from critics and audiences alike.

 However, this time, the Richards are in the safe hands of producer Kevin Feige, who has impressively masterminded the entire Marvel Cinematic Universe with very few missteps so far.
 (Read our Marvel movies in order guide to learn the best way to watch the whole lot.)

 Originally, the movie was going to be directed by Jon Watts who was responsible for the Spider-Man trilogy.

 He left the project in April 2022, but there’s nothing sinister about his departure; he needed a break.

 "Making three Spider-Man films was an incredible and life-changing experience for me.
 I'm eternally grateful to have been a part of the Marvel Cinematic Universe for seven years," Watts said in a statement.

 "I'm hopeful we'll work together again and I can't wait to see the amazing vision for Fantastic Four brought to life."